 For Zurich, these achievements represent the first step on a far-reaching digital transformation journey.
 The insurer has ambitious plans for content management.
-For example, it plans to migrate claims information to FileNet Content Manager in the near future, and introduce more mobile applications, including a mobile claims app that will allow customers to submit claims from their smartphones.
+For example, it plans to migrate claims information to FileNet Content Manager in the near future, and introduce more mobile applications, including a mobile claims app that will allow customers to submit claims from their smartphone.

 In addition, Zurich plans to harness case management and analytics software from IBM to enhance the way its teams work with content and reveal new insights into operations and customers.
 For instance, with a comprehensive view of customers, teams can provide more personalized service, boosting satisfaction and retention.
 And with newfound insight and control over policies, Zurich can more accurately assess and mitigate underwriting risks—and even improve fraud detection.